thoughtbot/maintaining-open-source-projects/book/02-community.md

 [Loss aversion] describes people’s tendency to strongly prefer avoiding losses to acquiring gains.
-More concretely, giving you 5 dollars won’t make you extra happy but if I take $5 from you, you will get upset.
-Loss aversion relates with saying “no” on a patch.
+More concretely, giving you 5 dollars won’t make you extra happy but if $5 are taken from you, you will get upset.
+Loss aversion relates with saying “no” to a patch.
 As a reviewer, giving a clear explanation of the reasons for your rejection helps avoiding a longer discussion on whether the patch should or should not be merged, helping authors see more objectively the value of their contributions.
 As a contributor, remember that if you were the reviewer or another external party, you would probably be a bit more skeptical than you currently are about the value of your patch.

 Daniel Goleman, psychologist, author and science journalist, identifies an
 [online negative bias]: the positive message you wrote